lambdaJasonYang/lambdaJasonYang.github.io/posts/Physics/2015-07-22-FeynmanPhysics.md

   * This DOES NOT mean the adapter *provides* current.

  power adapter will provide different current to different electronic devices but it will always provide the same voltage.

+ ## Battery doesnt follow ohm's law

+ * Ohm's law only apply to resistors in a circuit
+ * Battery is classified as a **Voltage Source** - a fixed voltage in a circuit
+   * To find this fixed voltage : $E = E_Cathode - E_Anode$ where $E=Voltage$
+   * Cathode: area of reduction reaction
+   * Anode: area of oxidation reaction

+Chemical chart maps oxidation and reduction reaction to voltages.
+Use this to calculate total volts of a battery.

+ ## Does current or voltage kill

+>  It isn't Volt that kills, it's current
+>  Standing on the cliff doesn't kill, it's the fall

+The above quote is an abuse of language, since Current is basically Voltage-in-action.